CSE404-Group1/documents/SRS.md

 ### 2.4
 ## Operating Environment

-The operating environment for Komekinun is as follows :-
+The operating environment for Komekinun is as follows: -

 *Front end*-angular (5)

-*Bsck end*-laravel
+*Back end*-Laravel 5.5

 *Database*-mysql

 ### 2.5
 ## Design and Implementation Constraints